 Unmanaged, SaaS Creates Uncontrolled Costs and Increased Risk

 Software-as-a-service (SaaS) is overtaking business software environments.
-Projected to capture more than $116 billion in revenue in 2020 – a 17% increase year over year – SaaS tools are used by more businesses, more than ever before.
+Predicted by Gartner to grow up to $195 billion in spend in 2023, SaaS tools are used by more businesses, more than ever before.

 But for many organizations, the growing use of SaaS-based business tools presents enormous challenges.
 Even though SaaS technology has existed for more than two decades, many organizations and teams struggle to manage this category of software effectively.

 Specifically, businesses frequently struggle to define the total cost of their organization’s investment in SaaS and to mitigate SaaS-borne risks.

 Based on the experience built from implementing SaaS management practices, Zylo has developed a SaaS Management Lifecycle that establishes an open framework and continuous process for identifying, optimizing, planning, and governing SaaS within a large organization.
 The Lifecycle creates the ability to immediately address controlling SaaS costs and risks while also providing a plan for future SaaS growth.

 It’s impossible to account for what you cannot see and rogue SaaS spending has grown to become a massive blind spot for many businesses due to several factors:

 Shifts in technology spending to business units, employees

 Software purchases on behalf of the business used to be managed exclusively by the IT team.
 Enterprise software was built to enable entire organizations and required technical expertise to deploy, as well as hardware-based assets such as servers to host the software.

 In the early 2000s, software spending began to shift towards individual business units as software publishers began creating business-unit specific products.
 Examples include Salesforce creating software exclusively for sales teams, Adobe marketing tools to creative teams, and so on.